 Satisfies a core curriculum requirement?
-Yes, Social Science and ALL Undergraduate
+Yes, Social Science and ALL Undergraduate Degrees

-Degrees

-Prerequisites: TSI compliance in Reading Available Formats: Conventional, INET, ITV Campus: Levelland, Reese, ATC, Plainview requirements.
+Prerequisites: TSI compliance in Reading

+Available Formats: Conventional, INET, ITV

+Campus: Levelland, Reese, ATC, Plainview

-Textbook: Varies according to instructor Refer to each instructor's instructions for textbook instructions.
+Textbook: Varies according to instructor Refer to each instructor's instructions for textbook requirements.

-Course Specific Instructions: Each instructor will attach his/her course with specific
+Course Specific Instructions: Each instructor will attach his/her course with specific instructions.

-Course Description: This course is a survey of fundamental principles of political science, including the American system of government and the origins and development of the constitutions of the United States.
+Course Description: This course is a study of the functions performed in the American system of state governments, with special reference to the development of governance in Texas and its Constitutions.
 This course satisfies the Legislative requirements for teacher certification.

-Course Purpose: Government 2305, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the US Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
-This course meets the statutory requirements as set forth by the State of Texas.
+Course Purpose: Government 2306, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the Texas Constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the election process, public policy, and the political culture of Texas.
+This course meets the statutory requirements as set forth by the state of Texas.